Danack/DataType/README.md

 ```

-In your code you would have a data type that represents a particular concept, e.g. the parameters
+In your code you would have a data type that represents a particular concept, e.g. the search parameter used in the API:

 ```php